 • Pineapple might sound like a weird addition if you’re new to carrot cake, but it works well.
 It adds sweetness, moisture and also contains an enzyme that tenderizes proteins, which certainly won’t hurt!

-• Using vegetable oil instead of butter makes for a super moist cake.
-There’s enough flavor from the other ingredients that the lack of butter does not hamper the flavor.
+• PRO-Tip: Using vegetable oil instead of butter makes for a super moist cake.
+There’s enough flavor from the other ingredients that the lack of butter does not hamper the taste of this cake.

 • This is a rare cake that always bakes up flat for me, making it super easy to layer and frost.